 We're going to move the video into the Photos app, and this can be done easily by just dragging and dropping.
 Tap and hold the video, and drag it on to the Documents label, and then on to Photo Albums, and finally All Photos or another album of your choice.

-(Depending on your settings and whether you've done this before, you may be asked to give Documents 6 permission to access Photos; agree to this.
-If you need to change these permissions in future, open the Settings app and tap Privacy > Photos, then tap the slider next to Documents.)
+(Depending on your settings and whether you've done this before, you may be asked to give Documents permission to access Photos; agree to this.
+If you need to change these permissions in future, open the Settings app and tap Privacy > Photos, then tap the entry for Documents and select Read and Write.)

 Open the Photos app and you'll see your downloaded video.
-You can go to Albums > Videos to make it easier to find.
-(In the past we've sometimes found that it is filed by the date when it was posted to YouTube rather than when it was downloaded, but that appears to have stopped in more recent versions of the app.)
+You can go to Albums, scroll down to Media Types and hit Videos to make it easier to find.
+In the past we've sometimes found that videos are filed by the date when they were posted to YouTube rather than when they were downloaded, but that appears to have stopped in more recent versions of the app.

 Use your Mac or PC